renpy/renpy/sphinx/source/screens.rst

 `yadjustment`
     The :func:`ui.adjustment` used for the y-axis of the viewport.
 When omitted, a new adjustment is created.
+`scrollbars`
+    If not None, scrollbars are added allong with this viewport.
+    This works by creating a side layout, and placing the created viewport in the center of the side.
+If `scrollbars` is "horizontal", a horizontal scrollbar is placed beneath the viewport.
+If `scrollbars` is "vertical", a vertical scrollbar is placed to the right of the viewport.
+If `scrollbars` is "both", both horizontal and vertical scrollbars are created.

 In addition, it takes the following groups of style properties:

 * :ref:`Common Properties <common-properties>`